 - 3 different types of Fall colored flowers

-How to make the wreath:
+How to make a fall wreath:

 Do the same with the ribbon.
 As you can see, we had quite a bit more ribbon than burlap.
 You can either wrap the rest of the ribbon around the wreath or simply cut it off, then tape or glue it to the burlap.

-Placing the flowers is as simple as winding the stems through the wreath and bending to fit how you like it.
+Placing the flowers is as simple as threading the stems through the wreath and bending to fit how you like it.
 Once those are in place you can play around with the flowers, spreading them out or moving them until they look nice.

 Check out some more of our DIY crafts and projects you can do!